The Emergence of Higher-Order Structure in Scientific and Technological Knowledge Networks

-Interestingly, increases in higher order structure often coincide with decreases in lower order structure.
-This pattern is evident in the various ``crossovers'' between lines tracking holes of different dimensions.
+Increases in higher-order structure often coincide with decreases in lower order structure.
+This pattern is evident in the crossovers between lines tracking holes of different dimensions.
 Consider Computers, where the relative ranking of holes by commonality changes several times over the study period.
-Here, in the 1970s, the most prevalent holes are 1-dimensional, followed by dimensions 0, 2, and 3.
-By the late 1990s, the ordering has completely shifted, with the most prevalent holes now being those of dimension 2, and followed by dimensions 1, 3, and 0.
-This inverse relationship between higher and lower order structure is important because it suggests not only that discovery may be increasingly playing out at higher levels, but also that it is doing less so at lower levels and may therefore be less visible using traditional techniques.
-Overall, then, these patterns are consistent with our claims on the growing importance of higher-order structure in the knowledge networks of science and technology.
+In the 1970s, the most prevalent holes are 1-dimensional, followed by dimensions 0, 2, and 3.
+By the late 1990s, the ordering has shifted, with the most prevalent holes now being those of dimension 2, followed by dimensions 1, 3, and 0.
+This inverse relationship between higher- and lower-order structure is important because it suggests not only that discovery may be increasingly playing out at higher levels, but also that it is doing so less at lower levels, and may therefore be less visible using traditional techniques.
+Overall then, these patterns are consistent with our claims on the growing importance of higher-order structure.

-Turning to Figure \ref{figure:BettiLog10SubcategoryDynamics}, we observe generally similar patterns at the subfield level.
-In particular, we see the shift away from lower order structure to higher order structure play out across many different and diverse subfields, as evidenced by the dramatic crossovers in lines tracking different dimensions of holes.
+Turning to Figure \ref{figure:BettiLog10SubcategoryDynamics}, we observe similar patterns at the subfield level.
+The shift from lower- to higher-order structure is visible across many different and diverse subfields, as evidenced by dramatic crossovers in lines tracking different dimensions of holes.
 There are also, however, several interesting departures from the general patterns.
 For example, while by the end of the study window, many subfields have noteworthy counts of 3-dimensional holes, there is substantial variation in when those holes appear.
-Interestingly, the field of Organic Compounds seems to buck the general transition to higher order structure; over the study period, we generally see lower-dimensional holes becoming more prevalent.
+Organic Compounds seems to buck the general transition to higher-order structure; over the study period, with lower-dimensional holes generally becoming more prevalent.